aedgar777/maypole-flutter/SETUP.md

 ## Security Notes

 - Never commit actual API keys or configuration files to version control
-- The `.env.local` file is gitignored and should contain your actual secrets
+- **Local Development**: The `.env.local` file is gitignored and should contain your actual secrets
+- **CI/CD**: GitHub Actions uses repository secrets directly - no `.env` files are needed or created
 - Template files (`.env.example`, `google-services.json.example`) show the structure without
   exposing secrets
 - Firebase web API keys are not truly secret (they're exposed in the client), but Android/iOS keys should be protected
 - Use different Firebase projects for development and production
-- CI/CD secrets should be stored in your platform's secure secret management system
+- All environment variables are passed via `--dart-define` flags in both local and CI/CD builds

 ## Troubleshooting